exasol/sql-statement-builder/doc/user_guide/statements/select.md

         selectWithEmits.from().table("people");
     ```

+- To add special functions (e.g. analytic functions) to a statement you can use the `function()` method that takes a `Function` as argument.
+See the [section about creating functions](#creating-functions) for details.

 - An `arithmetic expression` is a binary value expression using one of the following arithmetic operators: `+`, `-`, `*`, `/`.
 Add an arithmetic expression using an `arithmeticExpression( ... )` method.
 You can also set a name for a derived field that contains an arithmetic expression.